A Tailored Community-Based Program

 No Fees

-Funding is provided by South Alberta FASD Network; there are no fees for participants
+The program is funded by the South Alberta FASD Network.
+There are no costs for participants.

 Designed to Assist